joe7575/vm16/doc/introduction.md

 There are four data registers: A, B, C, D. These are intended to hold numbers that will have various mathematical and logical operations performed on them.

-There are two address registers: X and Y. These are typically used as pointers (indirect addressing)
+There are two address registers: X and Y. These are typically used as pointers (indirect addressing).

 The last two registers are the Stack Pointer (SP) and the Program Counter (PC).